PavuluriDinakar7/text-summarization-nlp/README.md

 # 📝 Text Summarization using NLP (TextRank Algorithm)

 This project uses Python's NLP libraries to perform extractive text summarization on `.docx` documents.
 It applies the **TextRank** algorithm to identify and extract the most relevant sentences, producing a concise summary.
-# 📝 Text Summarization using NLP (TextRank Algorithm)

-This project uses Python's NLP libraries to perform extractive text summarization on `.docx` documents.
-It applies the **TextRank** algorithm to identify and extract the most relevant sentences, producing a concise summary.

 ---